angbailey/p8105_hw3_ab6168/hw_3.md

 There are **26 zip codes** that are observed fewer than 10 times.

-Some ZIP codes are observed rarely because there is a lack of information on the rent prices for this zip codes depending on the area.
-There may be little to no rent properties in certain areas.
+Some ZIP codes may be observed rarely because there is a lack of information on the rent prices for those zip codes depending on the area.
+There may be little to no rent properties in certain areas. <br>

 **Table showing average rental price by borough and year**